 Vertical Distribution of Temperature

-As we are aware that the temperature in the troposphere decreases with increase in altitudes but the rate of decrease in temperature changes according to seasons.
-The decrease of temperatures is known as vertical temperature gradient or normal lapse rate which is 1000 times more than the horizontal lapse rate.
-The decrease of temperature upward in the atmosphere proves the fact that the atmosphere gets heat from the Earth surface through the process of conduction, radiation, and convection.
-Hence, it is obvious that as the distance from the Earth’s surface ( the source of direct heat energy to the atmosphere) increases ( i.e as the altitude increases ), the air temperature decreases.
+As we are aware, the temperature in the troposphere decreases with an increase in altitudes but the rate of decrease in the temperature changes according to seasons.
+The decrease of temperatures is known as the vertical temperature gradient or normal lapse rate which is 1000 times more than the horizontal lapse rate.
+The decrease of temperature upward in the atmosphere proves the fact that the atmosphere gets heat from the Earth's surface through the process of conduction, radiation, and convection.
+Hence, as the distance from the Earth’s surface ( the source of direct heat energy to the atmosphere) increases ( i.e as the altitude increases ), the air temperature decreases.

 Factors Affecting Temperature Distribution

-Some of the factors affecting the temperatures distribution are:
+Some of the factors affecting the temperature distribution are:

 Latitude: The temperature of the surface water decreases from the equator towards the poles because the sun rays become more and more inclined and hence the amount of insolation minimizes poleward.